Zelak312/interpolarr/README.md

 ### Default docker configurations

 Those are default docker configurations, they are overridable from a mount config.yml file and also the ENV variables.
-These are what most people would probably use when using docker, they are in [docker_default.yml](docker_default.yml)
+These are what most people would probably use when using docker, they are in stored in [docker_default.yml](docker_default.yml)

 ## API Endpoints